researchsetup/researchsetup.github.io/researchmodel.md

 **Correctness: is the paper believable?**

-$\blue{P(p \| evid, assump)}$ defines whether the evidence is good enough to prove the claim.
+$\blue{P(p \| evid, assum)}$ defines whether the evidence is good enough to prove the claim.
 This is called experimental design and it should be 1.

 $\blue{P(evid \| you)}$ is called _conducting research_ and should be close to 1.

 **Impact: does the paper matter?**

-$\red{P(assump)}$ defines the scope of the applicability.
+$\red{P(assum)}$ defines the scope of the applicability.
 Understanding the market, trends, talking to practitioners increases the probability of picking a problem where the assumptions hold.

 $\red{o\times P(o \| p)}$ defines the belief about whether or not the outcome $\red{o}$ is meaningful and how much the paper will increase its likelihood $\red{P(o \| p)}$.